White House removes scientist picked by Trump official to lead key climate report

 While broadly respected and considered mainstream, Weatherhead has historically placed great emphasis on communicating scientific uncertainty, which may have made her unpopular with Biden administration officials who wish to present an unnuanced portrayal of the threat of climate change.

-In a series of position papers obtained by The Washington Post articulating Weatherhead’s vision for the assessment, she stressed the importance of incorporating the viewpoints of a diverse set of scientists and reflecting a broad range of perspectives.
-She contended this approach would make the report’s results more defensible and help highlight what areas require improved understanding.
+In position papers obtained by The Washington Post articulating Weatherhead’s vision for the assessment, she emphasized the importance of incorporating the viewpoints of a diverse set of scientists and reflecting a broad range of perspectives.
+She contended that this approach would make the report’s results more defensible and help highlight what areas require improved understanding.

-Rich Sorkin, chief executive at Jupiter Intelligence and previously Weatherhead’s boss, called her “one of the world’s experts on uncertainty,” which he said he believed resonated with the Trump administration.
+Rich Sorkin, chief executive at Jupiter Intelligence and previously Weatherhead’s boss, called her “one of the world’s experts on uncertainty,” which he said he thought resonated with the Trump administration.

 People with knowledge of the situation said some of Weatherhead’s ideas for the direction of the report clashed with federal officials involved in the research program.
-Weatherhead sought to change the structure of the report, bring in more authors from the private sector, while increasing the number of chapters on climate change mitigation and adaptation options.
+Weatherhead sought to change the structure of the report, bringing in more authors from the private sector while increasing the number of chapters on climate change mitigation and adaptation options.
 Some of the agency participants were uncomfortable with these changes.

+Others remarked that navigating the federal bureaucracy and meeting the demands of so many agencies is incredibly challenging, which made it difficult for someone outside the civil service like Weatherhead to find success.

-A replacement for Weatherhead has yet to be named, nor has a new director for the overarching research program.
+A replacement for Weatherhead has yet to be named, and the overarching research program is still awaiting a new director.

-The previous director of the research program, Michael Kuperberg, a career-appointee, was removed by the Trump administration in November and Legates took his place before resigning in January.
+The previous director of the research program, Michael Kuperberg, a career appointee, was removed by the Trump administration in November and Legates took his place before resigning in January.

-The next leaders of the research program and the assessment itself face an enormous challenge in synthesizing the latest research on climate change and doing so in a timely manner.
+The next leaders of the research program and the assessment itself face an enormous challenge in synthesizing the latest research on climate change and doing so quickly.
 The assessment is supposed to be published no less than every four years and the last one came in 2018.

 “There is a need to make this next assessment exceed the expectations of prior assessments, but they are out of time,” Kathy Jacobs, who directed the report under Obama, said in an email.
-“My recommendation (if they were to ask) would be to simultaneously plan a modest update that meets the legal standard, while working on the longer-term sustained process that will ensure that this on again-off again approach to meeting the legal requirements is replaced by something that is more separated from politics and serves the American people and the world more appropriately over time.”
+“My recommendation (if they were to ask) would be to simultaneously plan a modest update that meets the legal standard, while working on the longer-term sustained process that will ensure that this on-again, off-again approach to meeting the legal requirements is replaced by something that is more separated from politics and serves the American people and the world more appropriately over time.”

 Read more